jisongyang/qq_zone_crawling/README.md

 # qq_zone_crawling

-there are there parts in this repository
+three parts in this repository

 1. craw logs frome qq_zone
   (log in to qq_zone by click QQ Avatar in web)